ArlindTahiri/Gym-Management-Software/README.md

 ### How to Install and Run the Project

 If you already have Visual Studio installed (we recommend Visual Studio 2022) you can download the project and open the loremipsum.sln file it with Visual Studio.
-Or you can directly [clone this repository] (https://inf-git.fh-rosenheim.de/ap-wif-ws22/loremipsum.git) into your Visual Studio.
+Or you can directly [clone this repository](https://inf-git.fh-rosenheim.de/ap-wif-ws22/loremipsum.git) into your Visual Studio.
-Otherwise you can download Visual Studio [HERE] (https://visualstudio.microsoft.com/de/vs/).
+Otherwise you can download Visual Studio [HERE](https://visualstudio.microsoft.com/de/vs/).

 ### How to Use the Project